gt-crnch-rg/fc-with-rg-vip/index.markdown

 Please check through the old syllabus, documents, and the old posters to see previous projects for this VIP.
 Additionally, please check out the [suggested projects page](https://github.com/gt-crnch-rg/fc-with-rg-vip/blob/main/docs/students/%5BNew%20Students%5D%20Current%20and%20Suggested%20Projects.md).
 You can also find the [Fall 2022 syllabus](syllabus/Syllabus-VIP-Rogues-Gallery-Fall-2022.pdf) at the following [page](syllabus/Syllabus-VIP-Rogues-Gallery-Fall-2022.pdf).

+## Course Resources
+You can find all resources associated with the VIP at the following [page](resources/).

 ## Course Wiki
 Students can access the [course wiki](https://github.com/gt-crnch-rg/fc-with-rg-vip/wiki) to see more information about the RG VIP.